iumemon/ecg-swin-classification/README.md

-# Enhancing Swin-B for Imbalanced ECG Classification: Softened Sampling, Class-Balanced Focal Loss, and ECG-Specific Augmentations
+# Enhancing Swin Transformer for Imbalanced ECG Classification: Softened Sampling, Class-Balanced Focal Loss, and ECG-Specific Augmentations

 This project implements a deep learning model for ECG signal classification using the Swin Transformer architecture.
 The model is specifically designed to handle class imbalance and improve performance on atrial patterns.